itmo-escience/datavis_en/practice/practice4/README.md

 ### GeoJSON

 The most of the JavaScript geo libraries(including `D3`) are designed to work with geospatial data in GeoJSON format.
-GeoJSON is based onJavaScript Object Notation (JSON).
+GeoJSON is based on JavaScript Object Notation (JSON).
 It defines several types of JSON objects and the manner in which they are combined to represent data about geographic features.
 The geometry intself represented in GeoJSON as point or a set of points.
 Here are an example of GeoJSON object: